A Virtual Reality Framework for Human-Robot Collaboration in Cloth Folding: Experiments

-To validate further that a folding plan defined on a garment is replicable on unseen items of the same class, we want to estimate to which extent the skeleton representations on which the folding plan is defined are different among different classes of garments not present in the object set in Fig.~\ref{fig:objects_set}.
-To do that, we evaluate the skeleton representations in an unsupervised classification task, comparing the results with original RGB images and binary images.
+Due to the vast diversity and complexity of garment classification, it would be unrealistic to test all the possible classes on our framework, especially considering the lack of uniform labeling standards for clothing items.
+Our aim is to determine the potential replicability of a defined folding plan for unseen clothing items within the same class.
+This involves measuring differences in skeleton representations across diverse garment classes not depicted in Fig.~\ref{fig:objects_set}.
+High accuracy in distinguishing item classes solely based on skeleton representations increases the likelihood of replicating the plan on novel class items.
+To make our analysis not biased on specific labels, we examine skeleton representations in an unsupervised classification task, comparing results with original RGB images.
 We resort to two contrastive learning frameworks: SimCLR \cite{chen2020simple}, and MVGRL \cite{MVGRL}, respectively, for images and skeleton representations.

 The dataset used for the evaluation is a subset of the Deepfashion2 dataset \cite{ge2019deepfashion2}.
 The Deepfashion2 dataset contains 491k images of $13$ categories of clothing items, which include attributes such as \textit{scale, occlusion, zoom-in, viewpoint}.
 For our evaluation, we removed four under-represented categories (\textit{short sleeve outwear}, \textit{sling}, \textit{long sleeve dress} and \textit{sling dress}) and used images with attributes: \textit{scale = moderate, occlusion = no/slight, zoom-in = no} and \textit{viewpoint = frontal}.
 The images in the dataset are downsampled and padded to 160*160 pixels.
 In total, the final dataset consists of $25102$ images divided into $9$ classes, where $85\%$ are used for training and $15\%$ for testing.
 The composition of the dataset can be seen in Table~\ref{tab:categories}.